schollz/acrostic/README.md

 # acrostic

-sample and layer chords one note at a time.
+sample and layer chords, one note at a time.

 ![img](https://user-images.githubusercontent.com/6550035/148664651-35ae313d-be73-445a-9c39-1e193d3bd3ba.png)

-acrostic lets you stack monophonic sound sources into chords with subtle melodies. basically, it is a sequencer that sends out one note at a time from chords to use the loops to record the entire chord phrase.
-I used this script to [record an entire album "generations"](https://infinitedigits.bandcamp.com/album/generations). this script originated as an addition to the [norns *oooooo* script](https://llllllll.co/t/oooooo/35828/476?u=infinitedigits) but I've broken it out into its own thing.
+acrostic lets you stack monophonic sound sources into chords with subtle melodies. basically, it is a sequencer that sends out one note at a time from specified chords while simultaneously recording those notes into individual tracks that are randomly modulated (wrt amplitude/pan).
+I used this script to [record an entire album "generations"](https://infinitedigits.bandcamp.com/album/generations) - every song on that album is an example of this script. this script originated as an addition to the [norns *oooooo* script](https://llllllll.co/t/oooooo/35828/476?u=infinitedigits), which itself originated from an idea I had while recording [an entire album from a cheap monophonic synthesizer](https://infinitedigits.bandcamp.com/album/at-the-place).

-you can read more about the theory below, but the gist of acrostic is that it will play a series of chords one note at a time at different octaves. the sequenced notes are then fed back into acrostic and are sampled in quantized loops that will combine to form the semblance of bass, pad, and melody lines. you can add up to 8 chords with any number of beats per chord, and each chord has six notes that can be re-arranged and modified. you can use any instrument you want - midi, CV, or the internal engine (the "phantom"). like *oooooo* each of the six tracks have random lfos in their amplitude/pan so it sounds as if they are "swirling" around.
+you can read more about the theory below, but the gist of acrostic is that it will play a series of chords one note at a time at different octaves. the sequenced notes are then fed back into acrostic and are sampled in quantized loops that will combine to form the semblance of bass, pad, and melody lines. you can add up to six tracks, with up to eight chords with any number of beats per chord. you can use any instrument you want - midi, CV, or the internal engine (the "phantom" - the voice when no other voices are present). like *oooooo* each of the six tracks have random lfos in their amplitude/pan so it sounds as if they are "swirling" around.

 I recorded a tutorial that includes a demo, a quick start and a in-depth overview (_note:_ some of the terminology changed since recording this and also there is no tutorial on the grid yet):